 Aligning well starts at ground level and works upwards: 1) neat feet, 2) ease in the knees, 3) Elvis pelvis, 4) unpack the back, 5) shoulder tip above the hip, 6) check the neck.

-Step 7 – Explore the jaw
+Step 7 – Jaw to the floor

 With so much concentration on the aligning work, we may find that we have been holding our jaw muscles stiffly.
 It’s time to loosen them.
 A tight jaw inhibits freedom of movement for the resonators; and tension underneath the jaw translates down onto the larynx, inhibiting the action of Vibrating.